-April 2017 - The deployment device could not be located and was not recovered from the river.
+August 2019 - The sampler could not be located and was not recovered from the river.
 It was concluded the sampler had been removed from the river by vandals or the sampler had been carried downstream by flooding.
 Therefore, the sampler was not retrieved and analyzed.
 An additional deployment device was made to replace the PDS deployment device that was lost.